Kashtarq10/Kashtarq10.github.io/_pages/about.md

 🔹 5+ years of experience at Amazon & Goldman Sachs in Data Quality analysis

-🔹 Passionate about Data-Driven Decision-Making, Business Analysis and Process Optimization
+🔹 Passionate about Data-Driven Decision-Making,Business Analysis and Process Optimization

 🔹 Skilled in Python, SQL, Excel, Tableau and Power BI